bohanzhu/test_doc/README.md

 * [Evaluate your model](#Evaluation)

 ## Project Overview
+### Inference Example

+Caption: "a black and white photo of a street sign"

+Label: Tree, Street light, Pole
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.